department-of-veterans-affairs/vets-website/_disability/6-agent-orange-non-hodgkins.md

 Yes, if:

-- You are ill with Non-hodgkin’s lymphoma.
+- You are ill with non-Hodgkin’s lymphoma.
 - You were exposed to Agent Orange during military service.
-- You served in Vietnam or in the waters off Vietnam during the Vietnam War era, in the Korean demilitarized zone, or in another area where Agent Orange was stored, tested or sprayed.
+- You served in Vietnam or in the waters off Vietnam during the Vietnam War Era, in the Korean Demilitarized Zone, or in another area where Agent Orange was stored, tested or sprayed.

 #### Who is covered